 The ‘High risk users’ tile shows the latest count of users with high probability of identity compromise.
 These should be a top priority for investigation.
 A click on the ‘High risk users’ tile will redirect to a filtered view of the ‘Risky users’ report showing only users with a risk level of high.
 Using this report, you can learn more and remediate these users with a password reset.

 Medium risk users

 The ‘Medium risk users’ tile shows the latest count of users with medium probability of identity compromise.
 A click on ‘Medium risk users’ tile will redirect to a filtered view of the ‘Risky users’ report showing only users with a risk level of medium.
 Using this report, you can further investigate and remediate these users.

 The ‘Unprotected risky sign-ins' tile shows the last week’s count of successful, real-time risky sign-ins that were not blocked or MFA challenged by a Conditional Access policy, Identity Protection risk policy, or per-user MFA.
 These are potentially compromised logins that were successful and not MFA challenged.
 To protect such sign-ins in future, apply a sign-in risk policy.
 A click on ‘Unprotected risky sign-ins' tile will redirect to the sign-in risk policy configuration blade where you can configure the sign-in risk policy to require MFA on a sign-in with a specified risk level.

-The ‘Legacy authentication’ tile shows the last week’s count of legacy authentications in your organization.
+The ‘Legacy authentication’ tile shows the last week’s count of legacy authentications with risk present in your organization.
 Legacy authentication protocols do not support modern security methods such as an MFA.
 To prevent legacy authentication, you can apply a Conditional Access policy.
 A click on ‘Legacy authentication’ tile will redirect you to the ‘Identity Secure Score’.